jupyterlab/jupyter-ai/README.md

 ## The `%%ai` magic command

-The `%%ai` magic works anywhere the IPython kernel runs (JupyterLab, Jupyter Notebook, Google Colab, VSCode, etc.).
+The `%%ai` magic works anywhere the IPython kernel runs (JupyterLab, Jupyter Notebook, Google Colab, Visual Studio, etc.).

 Once you have installed the `%%ai` magic, you can enable it in any notebook or the IPython shell by running:

     %load_ext jupyter_ai_magics

-Or
+or:

     %load_ext jupyter_ai

-Then you can use the `%%ai` magic command to specify a model and natural language prompt:
+Then, you can use the `%%ai` magic command to specify a model and natural language prompt:

 ![Sample with code generation](./docs/source/_static/sample-code.png)